-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days shall be taken within sixty (60) days of earning said day, unless otherwise mutually agreed.
-Granting of lieu days is subject to the operational requirements.
-In the event that a lieu day cannot be taken within said sixty (60) days, it shall be paid out the following pay.
-Such leave will not be unreasonably denied, subject to the efficient operation of the Home.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days will be scheduled with the mutual agreement of the nurse and the Employer.
+Lieu days or payment must be taken within sixty (60) days of the holiday unless otherwise mutually agreed.